hiylx/icera1n/Guides/activation.md

  - Also touch ID will not work
  - And I don't recommend setting a password if you do and something goes wrong it's on you
  - You can't use this to bypass iCloud lock, like it literally won't work
+ - This guide is incomplete like wait 2, 3 days for me to complete it cause I have a life too...
 # Prerequisites
  - An iDevice on iOS 16 / 17 that is activated
  - Blobs and iPSW for the iOS 15 version you are downgrading to

 # Backing up activation files
  - Step 1.
 Remove all previous jailbreaks
  - Step 2.
-Follow the rootful palera1n guide [here](https://github.com/hiylx/icera1n/blob/main/Guides/jailbreaking.md).
-I don't know if the 16GB mode will work properly.
+Follow the rootless palera1n guide [here](https://github.com/hiylx/icera1n/blob/main/Guides/jailbreaking.md).
  - Step 3.
 Install openssh package on your device using sileo
  - Step 4.
 Open icera1n
  - Step 5.
 Choose activation